Rethinking Role-Playing Evaluation: Anonymous Benchmarking and a Systematic Study of Personality Effects: Introduction

 LLMs have demonstrated strong performance across diverse tasks~\citep{peng2024survey}.
 A recent and significant application involves their use as RPAs, where they simulate specific professions~\citep{wang2023unleashing} and characters~\citep{shao2023characterllmtrainableagentroleplaying}.
 This approach enhances the human-likeness of interactions, with character simulation being a major application area~\citep{tseng2024two,chen2024personapersonalizationsurveyroleplaying, he2025crab, wu2025raiden}.

 Current research on role-playing agents primarily focuses on simulating fictional characters, such as those from novels and films, prompting language models to generate text consistent with a predefined character style \citep{yu2025beyond, qin2025r, zhang2025revealing, wang2025characterbox}.
 This line of work includes the construction of various benchmark datasets for evaluating role-playing capabilities \citep{wang2025characterbox, dai2024mmrole, wu2025raiden}, as well as methodological advancements designed to enhance LLMs' role-playing performance \citep{gao2025tailorrpa, yang2025hycora, ye2025cpo, liu2025cogdual}.
-Enabling LLMs to embody fictional personas has practical applications in avatar-based interactions\footnote{\url{https://character.ai}} and interactive gaming environments \citep{zhang2025omnicharacter}, thereby extending virtual characters beyond their original narrative contexts.
+Enabling LLMs to simulate fictional characters has practical applications in avatar-based interactions\footnote{\url{https://character.ai}} and interactive gaming environments \citep{zhang2025omnicharacter}, thereby extending virtual characters beyond their original narrative contexts.

 In addition, several studies have explored the simulation of real individuals, including tasks such as survey completion \citep{park2024generative}, social media post generation \citep{huang2024orca}, and message response imitation \citep{shi2025impersona}.
-However, evaluation methodologies for LLMs impersonating real humans remain limited, largely due to the difficulty of collecting high-quality, large-scale data about real individuals.
-Moreover, fictional characters are often well-represented in LLM pretraining corpora, which may grant models substantial prior knowledge about these personas.
-Consequently, strong performance in fictional role-playing does not necessarily generalize to real-human impersonation, where such prior exposure is absent or minimal.
+However, evaluation methodologies for LLMs impersonating lesser-known real humans remain limited, largely due to the difficulty of collecting high-quality, large-scale data about lesser-known real individuals.
+Moreover, well-known fictional characters are often well-represented in LLM pretraining corpora, granting models substantial prior knowledge about their personas.
+Consequently, high proficiency in role-playing these famous figures does not necessarily generalize to the simulation of lesser-known individuals, as models are unfamiliar with the these people.